RSE-leaders/evidence-bank/README.md

 The groups that have contributed information along with a brief overview of their setup are listed below.
 Click on the group name to go directly to their information and resources.

+### Resource tagging

+Each piece of information or resource is tagged by according to:

+* *Goal*: The goal(s) that this contribution is relevent to.
+Goal tags are:
+  - Setup
+  - Impact
+  - Status
+  - Career
+* *Type*: The type of contribution.
+Contribution tags are:
+  - Case study
+  - Testimonial
+  - Statistics
+  - Tactics
+  - Business case
+* *Audience*: The audience(s) the contributions were written for.
+Audience tags are:
+  - HR
+  - Management
+  - Funders

 ## Can I contribute?